oslabs-beta/VaaS/README.md

   b) Setting up minikube to run local cluster: https://minikube.sigs.k8s.io/docs/start/ <br />
   c) Install kubectl <br />
 2) Deploying Prometheus onto you clusters: https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/<br />
-  a) Follow the guide to deploy and port forward properly - keep track of monitoring pod and which port you're forwarding it to on localhost <br />
+  a) Follow the guide to deploy and port forward properly - keep track of the monitoring pods and which port you're forwarding it to on localhost <br />
-3) Deploy OpenFaaS to Kubernetes <br />
+3) Deploy OpenFaaS to Kubernetes: https://goncalo-a-oliveira.medium.com/setting-up-openfaas-with-minikube-28ed2f78dd1b <br />

 If you want to set up and play with multiple clusters, make sure to have kind (requires Docker) and minikube up and running
 1) Navigating and moving between clusters <br />